intel/torch-ccl/README.md

 PyTorch is an open-source machine learning [framework](https://github.com/pytorch/pytorch).

 Intel oneCCL (collective commnication library) is a library for efficient distributed deep learning training implementing such collectives like allreduce, allgather, bcast.
-For more information on oneCCL, please refer to the [oneCCL documentation](TODO).
+For more information on oneCCL, please refer to the [oneCCL documentation](https://github.com/intel/oneccl).

 `pytorch-ccl` module implements PyTorch C10D ProcessGroup API and can be dynamically loaded as external ProcessGroup.

 # Requirements

-PyTorch 1.3.x (TODO) or newer (with support of dynamic loading of external ProcessGroup)
+PyTorch 1.3.x or newer (TODO - specify version with support of dynamic loading of external ProcessGroup)

 Intel oneCCL